The Connection Between Mental Illness and Substance Abuse

 Treatment for Dual Diagnosis: Holistic Therapy Approaches

-Here are some of the therapy approaches that may be involved in your treatment program and some information about how they can help:
+Some of the therapy approaches that may be involved in a customized treatment program are:

 Yoga and Meditation: Both of these are holistic approaches to treatment.
-They focus on helping the individual to incorporate mindfulness activities.
-Through practicing mindfulness, people in treatment can develop an awareness of the present and develop a sense of stability.
-This can help to eliminate compulsive and harmful behaviors.
+They focus on helping the individual incorporate mindfulness activities.
+Through practicing mindfulness, people in treatment can develop an awareness of the present and develop a sense of stability in order to eliminate compulsive and harmful behaviors.

 Fitness Therapy: Sports, hiking, exercise classes, dancing, and other activities may all be involved in fitness therapy.
-Many times, people think of recovery as the process of emotional healing from the effects of addiction.
+People often think of recovery as the process of emotional healing from the effects of addiction.
 But, it’s important to also focus on improving physical health throughout the recovery process.
-After all, substance abuse often negatively affects people’s bodies, too.
-This is where fitness therapy comes into play.
-By becoming more physically healthy and fit, individuals may even become more emotionally and mentally healthy.
+After all, substance abuse negatively affects people’s bodies, too.

 Acupuncture: This type of treatment therapy can help to relieve stress and release toxins from the body.
 During acupuncture therapy, small needles are placed in various areas of the body, at specific pressure points.
 Each area where these needles are placed will trigger specific responses throughout the body.
 Pain relief, stress relief, sleep pattern regulation, emotion management, and anxiety relief are all possible benefits of acupuncture.